fwilliams/point-cloud-utils/README.md

 # v is a nv by 3 NumPy array of vertices
 v = pcu.load_mesh_v("my_model.ply")

-# Estimate a normal at each point (row of v) using its 16 nearest neighbors
+# Estimate a normal at each point (row of v) using its k nearest neighbors
 n = pcu.estimate_point_cloud_normals(n, k=16)
 ```